 4.2.1.
-Staff, faculty, administrators, teaching assistants, graduate assistants, research assistants, gryphons and other designated University representatives are required to immediately report incidents of harassment, discrimination (including incidents of gender violence or sexual misconduct), harassment), discrimination, retaliation, or other conduct prohibited by this Policy, that are brought to their attention by student(s) or that are reported to them or witnessed by them involving student(s).
+Staff, faculty, administrators, teaching assistants, graduate assistants, research assistants, gryphons17 and other designated University representatives are required to immediately report incidents of harassment (including sexual harassment), discrimination, retaliation, or other conduct prohibited by this Policy, that are brought to their attention by student(s) or that are reported to them or witnessed by them involving student(s).
 Such reports must be made to the Equal Opportunity Compliance Coordinator (who also serves as the University's Title IX Coordinator), who will address the report consistent with the procedures set forth below.
 Descriptions of the conduct prohibited by this Policy, including the definitions of harassment, sexual harassment, and discrimination, are contained in Section 2 of this Policy.

-&lt;sup>17 For this Section 4.2.1, undergraduate and graduate students are mandatory reporters only while they are actively serving in their role and fulfilling their responsibilities as a paid teaching assistant, graduate assistant, research assistant or gryphon (i.e., when they are not serving in an official University capacity, Section 4.2.3 would apply).
+17 For this Section 4.2.1, undergraduate and graduate students are mandatory reporters only while they are actively serving in their role and fulfilling their responsibilities as a paid teaching assistant, graduate assistant, research assistant or gryphon (i.e., when they are not serving in an official University capacity, Section 4.2.3 would apply).

-- 4.2.2.
-Staff, faculty and administrators who serve in a supervisory role at the University are required to immediately report incidents of harassment, discrimination (including incidents of gender violence or sexual misconduct), harassment, discrimination, retaliation, or other conduct prohibited by this Policy, that are brought to their attention by any member of the University community including visitors.
+4.2.2.
+Staff, faculty and administrators who serve in a supervisory role at the University are required to immediately report incidents of harassment (including sexual harassment, discrimination, retaliation, or other conduct prohibited by this Policy, that are brought to their attention by any member of the University community including visitors.
 Such reports must be made to the Equal Opportunity Compliance Coordinator (who also serves as the University's Title IX Coordinator), who will address the report consistent with the procedures set forth below.
-Descriptions of the conduct prohibited by this Policy, including the definitions of harassment, sexual harassment, and discrimination, are contained in Section 2 of this Policy. - 4.2.3.
-For individuals or circumstances not addressed in 4.2.1. or 4.2.2. above, all members of the University community are strongly encouraged, although not required, to promptly report incidents of harassment, (including sexual harassment), discrimination, retaliation, or other conduct prohibited by this Policy, to the Equal Opportunity Compliance Coordinator- (who also serves as the University's Title IX Coordinator).
+Descriptions of the conduct prohibited by this Policy, including the definitions of harassment, sexual harassment, and discrimination, are contained in Section 2 of this Policy.

+4.2.3.
+For individuals or circumstances not addressed in 4.2.1. or 4.2.2. above, all members of the University community are strongly encouraged, although not required, to promptly report incidents of harassment (including sexual harassment), discrimination, retaliation, or other conduct prohibited by this Policy, to the Equal Opportunity Compliance Coordinator (who also serves as the University's Title IX Coordinator).
 If a report is not made in accordance with this Section 4.2, the University may be unaware of the incident and therefore unable to respond.
-If an individual does not want to report for fear of potential retaliation, please refer to Section 2.56 above.
-When individuals are in doubt about their obligation to bring a report forward incident, they should consult with the Equal Opportunity Compliance Coordinator for quidance.
-Although a report can be filed at any time, reports should be made as soon as possible to prevent the passage of significant time between an incident and an investigation so that memory lapses, the departure of key witnesses, or other time-sensitive factors do not impairimpede an investigation. - 4.2.3.1.
+If an individual does not want to report for fear of potential retaliation, please refer to Section 2.6 above.
+When individuals are in doubt about their obligation to report an incident, they should consult with the Equal Opportunity Compliance Coordinator for guidance.
+Although a report can be filed at any time, reports should be made as soon as possible to prevent the passage of significant time between an incident and an investigation so that memory lapses, the departure of key witnesses, or other time-sensitive factors do not impede an investigation.

+4.2.3.1.
 Time Limits on Reporting.
 Faculty and staff who do not report promptly should file a report within two years after the last act occurred, unless extenuating circumstances precluded making a report within that time period.
 Students who do not report promptly should file a report while the alleged respondent remains enrolled or employed at the University, or within two years of the complainant's last day of enrollment, unless extenuating circumstances precluded making a report within that time period.